timo-development/ValoRankBot/README.md

 # ValoRankBot
-A Discord Bot to receive Valorant Competitive informations about users
+A Discord Bot for Valorant Competitive stats and player insights.